He had orange hair, big and bushy.

 ‘Hi, Mr. Erickson.
 You probably don’t remember me, but I’m Sarah Ansari..from your eighth grade class in Taiz’.

-His eyes crinkled, and his face broke into the biggest smile.
+His blue eyes crinkled, and his face broke into the biggest smile.